Trauma Treatment in Orange County, CA

 Many people benefit from well-rounded programs that are structured specifically to address the signs and symptoms related to the trauma.
 Depending on the type of trauma you or a loved one may be experiencing you could benefit from either an inpatient program or outpatient program.

-Inpatient programs for trauma disorders require that patients stay at the facility for a specific period of time, usually around 30 days.
+Inpatient mental health programs for trauma disorders require that patients stay at the facility for a specific period of time, usually around 30 days.
 During this time, patients receive 24-hour care and treatment.
 This type of program is often best for those who have complex trauma or multiple trauma disorders.

-Outpatient programs offer more flexibility as patients are not required to stay at the facility overnight.
+Outpatient mental health programs offer more flexibility as patients are not required to stay at the facility overnight.
 These programs typically last anywhere from 12 weeks to 6 months.
 Outpatient programs can be just as effective as inpatient programs, depending on the severity of the trauma disorder.

 Both inpatient and outpatient programs offer a variety of therapies that have been proven to be effective in treating trauma disorders.

 Therapy helps individuals work through issues and symptoms surrounding their trauma.
 Through a variety of evidence-based therapy types you can learn to cope with your trauma to minimize the impact it’s having on your life.

 Common types of mental health therapy include the following: